RedstoneWizard08/Wormhole/crates/rpc-rs/README.md

 # rpc-rs

-A blazingly fast, lightweight, idiomatic, and type-safe RPC/IPC framework for Rust and Web/Tauri-based applications, based on `specta`.
+A blazingly fast, lightweight, and type-safe RPC/IPC framework for Rust and Web/Tauri-based applications, based on `specta`.

 ## Introduction